adelrioj/pennylane-challenge/README.md

 (here I would include several mockups of the UI and discuss with the team the best approach)

 ACs:
-The user should be able to enter the ingredients they have at home.
+The user should be able to write a list of ingredients they have at home in the input text box.
 When requested, the user should be able to see a recipe that they can make with the selected ingredients.
 The UI should implement the UI mockup provided above.